michaellikaiye/lush-liquid/README.md

 ## recursive abstraction
 When I am asked to

 return the boolean value of the statement “there exists one path through a maze starting at a designated beginning and ending at treasure,”

 the recursive abstraction can

 return the boolean value of the statement “there exists one path through a maze starting at a designated beginning one step in a direction (North, East, South, West) from the previous beginning and ending at treasure.”
 ## base case
-You are on treasure
+The explorer is on the treasure.
-## English or pseudocode description of algorithm
+## english or pseudocode description of algorithm
-mazesolver (branch)

     if (on wall)

       return false

     if (at the treasure)

       return true

     for each direction

-  make snapshot
+      take snapshot

       drop wall on previous location

       move 1 step

       if recursive abstraction

         return true

       else undo step

     return false
 ## class(es) with fields and methods
 ## version*n* wish list
-List all possible paths
+List all possible paths.

-Base algorithm on junctions rather than steps
+Base algorithm on junctions rather than steps.
 ## known bugs
-Failed to account for explorer starting outside the maze
+Failed to account for explorer starting outside the maze.
 ## v1
-Use displayer class
+Use displayer class.